 The most common reasons for this behavior include:

 - Restricted playtime

-Self-mutilation is a type of stereotypical behavior, which means that the bird’s driven to do it with no apparent purpose.
+Self-mutilation is a type of stereotypical behavior, which means that the parrot’s driven to do it with no apparent purpose.
 It’s a compulsion and will take time and several behavioral-based treatments for the parrot to recover.

 Loss of Appetite

 While parrots don’t shed tears, they still cry.
-They do it through their vocalizations rather than through tears.
+They do this through their vocalizations rather than through tears.
 Crying out isn’t something you should ignore.
 Similarly, because parrots can feel and experience emotions, you must provide them with a fun, mentally enriching environment.